 Just a switch from thinking “search and do” to “understand and create.”

-If you are just starting out with homeschooling or Waldorf, my Homeschool Simplicity Bundle toolkit is a great place to begin your journey.
-It’s 72-pages of strategies, templates, and encouragement.
+If you are just starting out with homeschooling or Waldorf, my Homeschool Simplicity 101 is a great place to begin your journey.
+It’s a collection of resources and trainings full of proven strategies and encouragement.

 Hope this makes sense!